 If securities are sold in violation of the Illinois Securities Law of 1953, the purchaser has a right to rescind the contract of sale, and criminal and civil sanctions may also be imposed.
 815 ILCS 5/13A, 5/14.
 In Illinois, every sale of a security made in violation of the Illinois Securities Law of 1953 is voidable at the election of the purchaser, provided the purchaser exercises the right within six months of learning that the sale is voidable.
 815 ILCS 5/13B.
-The issuer may cut off these rights if it offers to repurchase the securities for the full amount of the purchase price, plus interest and minus income received on account of the securities Act of 1933 does not contain a similar cure provision.
+The issuer may cut off these rights if it offers to repurchase the securities for the full amount of the purchase price, plus interest and minus income received on account of the securities, and the offer is not accepted within 15 days.
+815 ILCS 5/13C.
+The Securities Act of 1933 does not contain a similar cure provision.
 Liability for this repurchase obligation is not limited to the issuer; underwriters, dealers, officers, and directors of the issuer may also be jointly and severally liable if they participated in or aided the sale.
 815 ILCS 5/13A.